Skip navigation

 This is not only unfair, it’s discrimination.

-The UK, New Zealand, Norway, Germany, and Ireland all provide a medicinal defence for testing positive to THC to protect medicinal cannabis patients if they were not impaired and were using the drug as directed.
+The UK, New Zealand, Norway, Germany, and Ireland all provide a medicinal defence for testing positive for THC to protect medicinal cannabis patients if they are not impaired and are using the drug as directed.
 It’s time for NSW to do the same.

 SHARE: